syncfusion-content/flutter-docs/Flutter/datagrid/paging.md

 ---
 layout: post
-title: Paging in Flutter DataGrid | Syncfusion | DataPager
+title: Paging in Flutter DataGrid | DataPager | Syncfusion
-description: Learn here all about Paging feature of Syncfusion Flutter DataGrid | DataPager (SfDataPager) control and more.
+description: Learn here all about paging feature of Syncfusion Flutter DataGrid (SfDataGrid) widget and more.
 platform: flutter
 control: SfDataGrid
 documentation: ug